 Once you are happy with the position, use your putty knife/squeegee or credit card to get the panel stuck firmly to the wall.

 It’s best to go back and forth in overlapping horizontal swipes, making sure that every inch of the panel has been gone over with your tool.
 This will help prevent air bubbles.
 Once you’ve gone across that section horizontally, go back and wipe vertically, also, making sure to cover all of the currently exposed surface area of your sticker.

 Then, pull another 8″-12″ away from the backing, and continue the same technique with your tool.
 Horizontal swipes followed by vertical.
 You will continue this process until the entire first panel has been applied, and you’re happy with the positioning.

 If things start looking like the sticker is not going on completely straight, stop.
 Peel back the panel from the wall, and re-position.

 2.)
 Install Panel #2.

 3.)
-Continue process until entire wall mural is adhered to your wall.
+Continue process until entire wall mural has adhered to your wall.

 4.)
-Trim excess from top, bottom and overlap of mural as needed.
+Trim excess from the top, bottom and overlap of the mural as needed.